Watch our latest webinar: 'Auction Ready: Finance & Strategy for Landlords in 2025'. Watch online here!

 Typically, borrowers will choose to fix for 2 or 5 years.
 There may be the option to fix in for 10 years if you’re looking for financial security for a longer period, but these rates may be more expensive.
 Your broker will cost up the options available to you to ensure you secure the most competitive deal.

 There are a number of drawbacks to fixed rates to consider.
 Mortgage rate pricing, for example, can be more expensive on fixed rates than on variable products.
 Similarly, lenders will normally have hefty Early Repayment Charges (ERCs) if you want to repay, remortgage, or sell the property before the initial rate period ends.
-So, if you on a fixed product and rates reduce, you may have to pay the ERC to move to a cheaper deal.
+So, if you are on a fixed product and rates reduce, you may have to pay the ERC to move to a cheaper deal.
 Once again, our brokers can help you decide if this is the right option for you.

 Variable Rates